UPPS 04.01.02 - Information Resources Identity and Access Management

 Individuals may possess multiple concurrent university affiliations (e.g., a staff member enrolled in courses is also a student affiliate).
 The scope of authorized access and use will vary over time in accordance with the user’s affiliations.

 The university has established procedures for verifying the identity and affiliations of persons seeking to access and use university information resources.
-Section 05. describes responsibilities for these procedures, which varies according to the person’s purported affiliation.
+Section 04. describes responsibilities for these procedures, which vary according to the person’s purported affiliation.
 The university shall revoke a person’s access to a university information resource when the person no longer has an affiliation that is eligible to use that resource.
 The university automatically and periodically validates the eligibility of all users with official university sources, such as faculty and staff personnel records and student enrollment records.
-The university may use other sources when necessary to accurately assess the status of a person’s ongoing affiliation.
+The university may use other sources, when necessary, to accurately assess the status of a person’s ongoing affiliation.

 PROCEDURES FOR AFFILIATION-SPECIFIC CONDITIONS AND RESTRICTIONS